Looking at a solar eclipse can be dangerous without eclipse glasses. Here’s what to know

 Spectators who plan ahead can secure a stress-free eclipse viewing experience.

-“It can be dangerous if we aren’t careful, but it’s also very safe if we take the basic precautions,” said Dr. Geoffrey Emerson, a board member of the American Society for Retina Specialists.
+“It can be dangerous if we aren’t careful, but it’s also very safe if we take the basic precautions,” said Dr. Geoffrey Emerson, a board member of the American Society of Retina Specialists.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.